The Children's Library

 plus years since Dana resided as City Librarian.
 Each

-the largest of which is the Children's Library in the
+the Children's Library in the

 of the Denver Public Library, to "connect people with information, ideas and experiences to provide enjoyment, enrich lives and strengthen our community" is reflected in its juvenile